controversies-of-science/science-collective/README.md

 *A System for Measuring a User's Generalization* - This would be a discovery-type tool which measures the breadth of a user's participation, and helps them to identify their own blindspots through exposure to new controversies outside of their preferred specialization.

+I don't expect this feature to exist right away, because there needs to be enough social network history for there to be a need to condense the existing feeds into a more targeted service.

 | [![The Generalist](https://github.com/controversies-of-science/science-collective/blob/master/images/controversy-card-the-generalist.jpg)](https://www.controversiesofscience.com/generalist/worldview/card) |
 |:---:|
 | We need a platform which seeks to revive the generalist scientific tradition if we want groundbreaking breakthroughs to become a regular occurrence again |